DeemTheDev/Towers-Of-Hanoi---Vite/README.md

 7. Use the "Undo Move" button to revert a move if you make a mistake.
 8. Complete the puzzle to progress to the next level.
 9. Only scores from level 7 (maximum difficulty) are recorded on the leaderboard.

-## 📚 Educational Value

-The Towers of Hanoi puzzle is a classic mathematical problem that demonstrates:

-- Recursive problem-solving
-- Exponential complexity (optimal solution requires 2^n - 1 moves)
-- Binary number representation (each move corresponds to a bit flip)
-- Strategic thinking and planning

-## 🤝 Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request.

-## 📝 License

-This project is licensed under the MIT License - see the LICENSE file for details.

-## 🙏 Acknowledgements

-- Three.js community for excellent documentation and examples
-- Vite team for creating an amazing build tool
-- [GPRM](https://gprm.itsvg.in) for the awesome README elements